-The Nurse-Midwifery (DNP-NM) specialty is a hybrid program utilizing a mixture of online didactic coursework, on-campus intensives and clinical placements.
+The Nurse-Midwifery (DNP-NM) specialty is a hybrid program that combines online didactic coursework, on-campus intensives, and clinical placements.
 Applicants may enter the DNP program as a post-BSN student or a post-MSN student.
 The program has both full-time and part-time options.
 Graduates of the NM specialty are prepared according to the ACNM Core Competencies for Basic Midwifery Practice and are eligible to apply for certification through the American Midwifery Certification Board (AMCB).

-The University of Arizona College of Nursing Midwifery Specialty acknowledges the generations of midwives who have come before us, especially the midwives of the Indigenous nations and communities of color.
-The midwifery specialty will uphold the belief that everyone is unique, has a right to reproductive healthcare, in which they can be actively engaged, by advocating for racial and social justice and equitable access for holistic care.
+The University of Arizona College of Nursing Midwifery Specialty acknowledges the generations of midwives who have come before us, especially those from Indigenous nations and communities of color.
+The midwifery specialty will uphold the belief that everyone is unique and has a right to reproductive healthcare, in which they can be actively engaged, by advocating for equitable access to holistic care.
 Pregnancy and birth will be respected as normal physiologic processes, and each person has the right to be actively engaged in their health care decisions.
 The midwifery specialty will infuse the American College of Nurse-Midwives (ACNM) Hallmarks of Midwifery and the University of Arizona Core Values in its curriculum.

 Program Facts